 - 2019, New York: $25,000 Settlement - A mother is driving with her infant as a passenger when she gets into a car accident.
 The infant suffers a right tibia-fibula compound fracture.
 The plaintiff files a claim on her child’s behalf, and settles with the insurance company, State Farm, for $25K.
 The money will be held in an account for the infant’s benefit.

 - 2019, New York: $300,000 Settlement - A young boy is crossing the street in New York City when he is struck by a vehicle.
 He suffers an oblique spiral compound fracture of his left tibia and fibula.
 The boy’s parents make a settlement with the GEICO, who insures both the injured party and the at-fault driver.
 The at-fault driver’s insurance covers $100,000 and the remaining $200,000 is covered by their underinsured motorist insurance.

 - 2019, Alabama: $30,000 Settlement - In this premises liability case, a mother sues a trampoline park for an injury her son sustained while using the trampolines.
 The boy fractured his left tibia and fibula.
-The defendant denies liability but settles with the plaintiff in the amount of $30K.
+The defendant denies liability but settles with the plaintiff for $30,000.